 Other high scorers in our search research were the towns of Harrogate in North Yorkshire and Falkirk in Scotland.
 The former was only beaten by Stroud when it came to searches-per-person with 320 queries from those looking for walkers each month.

-If do take the plunge and become a full-time dog walker, remember to ensure you are fully covered.
+If you do take the plunge and become a full-time dog walker, remember to ensure you are fully covered.
 Our dog walking insurance protects you and the dogs you walk.
 Get a quote today to take advantage of our instant cover!
-Full protection starts from just £5.62 a month.

 *Ranking based on Google’s estimated search volume for “dog walkers [town]” in relation to the population of that town.
 Only towns with 50 or more average monthly searches were included.